NCAS-CMS/cf-plot/README.md

 ### Brief Demonstration

-In as little as four lines of Python including, imports and file reading, using `cf-plot` you can for example produce a contour plot showing a 2D subspace of a netCDF dataset:
+In as little as four lines of Python including imports and file reading, using `cf-plot` you can for example produce a contour plot showing a 2D subspace of a netCDF dataset:

 ```python
 import cf